The Human Failure

 With the rise of the first empires the alpha males, or psychopaths, before a minority in the little family bands on the plains, could now collaborate to keep their positions.
 They became cleverer and cleverer at playing the power game.
 Once thought up tricks became normal over centuries.
 Take how armies will have used centuries of refinement to make it ‘heroism’ to be willing to run towards enemies shooting at you.
 This is one more ‘normal’ that maintains the status quo, or order as we all seem to believe.
 A huge majority of us rather protects the idea of our country, our company, our tribe than question the crimes our own leaders commit.

 Everywhere are the signs, that those in power love to stay in power.
 They may play fair, they do play dirty.
 At best through propaganda, media manipulation, buying politics, bending laws in their favor and spreading money around in safe places.
-Things get worse in countries where critical voices get attacked, people disappear, others get blamed for effects of their powerplays.
-All in all, we too help things stay this way.
+Things get worse in countries where critical voices get attacked, people disappear, others get blamed for effects of their power plays.
+All in all, we also help things stay this way.
 Too many of us believe in the father figure of authority who knows best (check those that believe Trump against all reason).
-We accept the status quo as it is, to afraid to disrupt the peace or come head to head with bigger powers.
+We accept the status quo as it is, too afraid to disrupt the peace or come head to head with bigger powers.

 How this ‘normal’ is the biggest threat to our world